vetheve/Daily_Progress_Journal/February_2023.md

 >In order to successfully implement RBAC with Node.js, Sequelize and PostgreSQL for the project, it's crucial to have a comprehensive understanding of these concepts, which are not fully covered in the Codecademy course for Back-End Engineers.
 Here's a plan to learn how to use various libraries :

-###Day 1:
+###Step 1:
->On the first day, I will focus on learning the basics of Sequelize, and PostgreSQL.
+>On the first step, I will focus on learning the basics of Sequelize, and PostgreSQL.
 I will also set up a basic Node.js project and connect it to a PostgreSQL database using Sequelize.

 __Topics to cover:__
 - Introduction to Sequelize